patroni/patroni/docs/faq.rst

 What is the difference between ``loop_wait``, ``retry_timeout`` and ``ttl``?
     Patroni performs what we call a HA cycle from time to time.
 On each HA cycle it takes care of performing a series of checks on the cluster to determine its healthiness, and depending on the status it may take actions, like failing over to a standby.

-    ``loop_wait`` determines for long, in seconds, Patroni should sleep before performing a new cycle of HA checks.
+    ``loop_wait`` determines for how long, in seconds, Patroni should sleep before performing a new cycle of HA checks.

     ``retry_timeout`` sets the timeout for retry operations on the DCS and on Postgres.
 For example: if the DCS is unresponsive for more than ``retry_timeout`` seconds, Patroni might demote the primary node as a security action.